Nottingham: Local government

 The city also has a Lord Mayor who is selected by city councillors from among themselves.
 The position is largely ceremonial but the Lord Mayor also acts as Chair of Full Council meetings.

-The City of Nottingham's boundaries are tightly drawn and exclude several suburbs and towns that are usually considered part of Greater Nottingham.
+The City of Nottingham's boundaries are tightly drawn and exclude several suburbs and towns that are usually considered part of the larger Greater Nottingham.
 Unlike the city, these areas are governed by a two tier system of local government.
 Nottinghamshire County Council is based at the county hall.
 It provides the upper tier of local government whilst the lower tier is split into several district or borough councils.
 The County Council are responsible for Health, Social Care, Education, Highways, Transport, Libraries and Trading Standards, whilst the lower tier councils are responsible for local planning, neighbourhood services, housing, licensing, environmental health and leisure facilities.
 The towns of Beeston, Stapleford and Eastwood are administered by Broxtowe Borough Council.
 Further west still, the Nottingham urban district extends into Derbyshire where Ilkeston and Long Eaton are administered by Erewash Borough Council, and Ripley by Amber Valley.
 To the north, Hucknall is governed by Ashfield District Council, while in the east Arnold and Carlton form part of the Borough of Gedling.
 South of the river, the town of West Bridgford lies in Rushcliffe, as do the outlying villages of Ruddington and Tollerton and the town of Bingham.